kunterbunt2/mercator/README.md

 1. Form selecting an item does not show info in the lower pane.
 2. Economy is not stable, all sims eventually die of hunger.
-3. skybox top not oriented correctly (see reflection screenshot)
-4. simulation advanceintime is triggered every frame.
+3. simulation advanceintime is triggered every frame.
-5. ensure adding/removing lights does not cause any caching to get dirty.
+4. ensure adding/removing lights does not cause any caching to get dirty.
-6. optimize selected path performance
+5. optimize selected path performance
-7. ships will collide while navigating from planet to planet.
+6. ships will collide while navigating from planet to planet.
-8. Global lighting image generation is not fitting to space theme
-9. tts is not working
-10. zooming does not change center
+7. zooming does not change center
-11. radio should add distortion effect